akamai/esi-test-server-docker/README.md

 ## Basic usage
 `docker run -ti -p 8080:80 akamaiesi/ets-docker:latest`
-* Runs the ESI server, sandbox origin and playground.
+* Runs the ESI server, sandbox origin, and playground.
 * `-p 8080:80` - explicitly map/publish port 8080 (**ETS port**) on your local machine to port 80 on the Docker container.
 So, ETS server will be accessible by `http://localhost:8080/`, ESI playground by `http://localhost:8080/playground`, and the sandbox origin by `http://localhost:8080/sandbox`.
 * ESI Debugging is disabled by default.
 * Edgescape is enabled with the defaults documented above.